mbarker84/css-irl/src/pages/css-only-slide-up-caption-hover-effect.md

   <img src="css-only-slide-up-caption-hover-effect-03.jpg" alt="A grid of 4 items, with content revealed on hover">
 </figure>

-This is something I’ve been tasked with implementing in various ways throughout me career.
+This is something I’ve been tasked with implementing in various ways throughout my career.
 It’s not too difficult to do: Use `position: absolute` to position the caption over the image, then transform it down, transitioning it back up on hover – not forgetting `overflow-y: hidden` on the containing element.

 Here’s a simple implementation: